jeffreypersons/CS153-Compilers/HW06/README.md

 # SimpL: The Simple Programming Language ©
 ## Setup

-#### Building SimpL Codebase from sources
+#### Building SimpL Source
-Build SimpL by executing `./build.sh` from project directory.
-This should generate sources from antlr, an out folder with all compiled class files, and run tests.
+To build SimpL, navigate to the SimpL directory and run:

+    ./build.sh

+The above will generate antlr sources, compile all java into an `out` folder, and run various tests.
+The project is built with the only dependencies being the JVM assembler `Jasmin` and the parser generator `Antlr`.

+#### Compiling a SimpL program
+To compile a `.simpl` file, navigate to the SimpL directory and run:

+    ./simplc.sh <source_filepath>

+The above will generate .j (JVM assembly) and a .class (JVM bytecode) files of the same name.
+The output location defaults to the parent directory of the given sourcefile, but can be specified with the command line option `-d`.

-#### Running SimpL
+#### Executing a SimpL program
-Run a .simpl file by executing `./simpl.sh <source_file>`, or by running `java SimpLMain <source_file>`.
-This should produce a corresponding .j (jvm assembly) and .class (jvm bytecode) adjacent to the given source file.

-Tip: a helpful command for cleaning up class or jasmin files, use `find <dir_name> -name '*.class' -type -delete` and `find <dir_name> -name '*.j' -type -delete`
+To execute a program, run it by specifying its compiled class filepath by using:

+    ./simplr.sh <class_filepath>

+The above will run the compiled SimpL program with any output printed to console.

-#### Troubleshooting
+#### Troubleshooting and Tips

-If executing `java` or `javac` directly, ensure classpath is set correctly, as in `export CLASSPATH=out:<jasmin2.4-jar-path>:<antlr4.7-jar-path>$CLASSPATH`
+If executing `java` or `javac` directly, ensure classpath is set correctly by
+using:

+    export CLASSPATH="out:<jasmin2.4-jar-path>:<antlr4.7-jar-path>$CLASSPATH"

-If permission denied errors occurred running scripts, then allow access by running `chmod +x ./<file_name>.sh`
+If a `permission denied` error occurred while running scripts, grant access by
+using:

+    chmod +x ./<script_name>.sh

-If newline issues occur after modifying the scripts on windows, use `sed -i 's/\r$//' ./<file>` to remove windows newline characters
+If newline issues occur after modifying the scripts on windows, remove excess new line characters by using:

+    sed -i 's/\r$//' ./<script_name>

+Delete any generated jasmin and class files by using:

+    find <output_directory> -maxdepth 1 -regex ".*\.\(j\|class\)" -type f -delete

 ## Syntax
 #### Overview
 Only single programs are supported, of which consistent of multiple statements, each of which are terminated with a line break.

 Statements include function definition, declaration, assignment, standalone expression, conditional, and while loop.

 Expressions are any mix of enclosed parentheses, literals, identifiers, function calls, and operations.

 Datatypes currently include `Number` and `Text`.
-The more elaborate `Map`, `List`, `Struct`, `Func` are planned for the future.
+The more elaborate constructs `Map`, `List`, `Struct`, `Func` are planned for the future.

 #### Operators